 SPECIAL NOTE FOR CLASSES OR GROUPS:

-When you contact the office, please let us know you'd like to attend as a group.
-We willl arrange for a docent to host your group, provide additional information about our worship services, facility and Judaism, and to answer questions.
-To arrange a group visit, please contact Joy Addison at firstname.lastname@example.org or 972-661-1810 x201.
+When you contact the office, please let us know you’d like to attend as a group.
+We will arrange for a docent to host your group, provide additional information about our worship services, facility and Judaism, and to answer questions.
+To arrange a group visit, please contact Clergy Assistant Elise Donosky at (972) 661-1810 x201.